mesur-io/post-quantum-signatures/spec/spec.md

   sampling in implementation.
 - Secrecy of S1 - utmost care must be given to protection of S1 and to prevent information or power leakage.
-As is the case with most proposed lattice based approaches to date, fogery and other attacks may succeed through [leakage of S1](https://eprint.iacr.org/2018/821.pdf) through side channel mechanisms.
+As is the case with most proposed lattice based approaches to date, fogery and other attacks may succeed, for example, with Dilithium through [leakage of S1](https://eprint.iacr.org/2018/821.pdf) through side channel mechanisms.

 ## Randomness considerations

 It is recommended that the all nonces are from a trusted source of randomness.

+# Falcon

+TODO

+# SPHINCS+

+TODO

 # IANA Considerations